snaumau/rsschool-cv/cv.md

 }
 ```
 ***
+### Experience
+#### .NET Developer
+#### JSC "Business Partner" · Full-time
+* Design and implement new features, conduct thorough testing to ensure that the system is fully functional and meets the requirements of clients
+* Develop complex CRM systems using .NET 7 and ASP.NET Core
+* Develop and manage database using NHibernate and MySql, ensure data integrity and performance optimization
+* Develop responsive and user-friendly interfaces using JavaScript, Kendo UI, HTML, and CSS
+***
 ### Courses:
 * RS Schools Course «JavaScript/Front-end.
 Stage 0» (in progress)
 * ASP.NET Core Web API: The Complete Guide